On the generalized Friedrichs-Lee model with multiple discrete and continuous states: Including separable continuum-continuum interactions

 In the previous case, we considered a scenario where a bare continuum state is only coupled to the bare discrete states but not to the other continuum states.
 However, when the direct interactions between continuum states become significant, it is more appropriate to include the corresponding term in the interaction Hamiltonian $H_I$.
 Analytically solving the Hamiltonian with a general continuum-continuum interaction is generally not feasible.
 Therefore, in this section, we will focus on the case with a separable interaction, which still allows for an exactly solvable solution.

 The Hamiltonian, including $D$ discrete states and $C$ continua with factorizable self-interacting contact terms, can be expressed as

 In this case, the new coupling constants $v_{mn}$ between two continuum states have been incorporated in the interaction terms, and $v_{mn}=v_{nm}^*$ is satisfied to meet the Hermiticity requirement.
 The form-factor functions $g_n(\omega)$ are involved in the interaction between two continuum states, and $f_{jn}(\omega)$ represents the interaction vertex between the $j$-th discrete state and the $n$-th continuum state.
-In the case where the coupling constant matrix $v_{mn}$ is degenerate, certain continuum states may decouple from the contact interaction.
-This allow us to choose a suitable set of continuum basis states in which the decoupled states do not appear in the contact interaction terms.
-Consequently, the number of $g_m$ functions required is reduced, and the upper limit of the sum involving these functions becomes less than $C$.
-However, it is important to note that although these states decouple in the contact terms, they may remain to be coupled with the discrete states.
-Nevertheless, this consideration does not significantly alter the subsequent discussion.
-For the sake of simplicity, we assume that the coupling constant matrixs $v_{mn}$ is non-degenerate.
+We suppose $f_{jn}$ matrix is of full rank, otherwise one can always find a decoupled state by linear combination of the discrete states or the continuum states.
+For the sake of simplicity, we first assume that the coupling constant matrix $v_{mn}$ is non-degenerate and will come back to the degenerate $v_{mn}$ case later.

 Similar to the previous case, we are also going to solve the Hamiltonian eigenfunction $H|\Psi(E)\rangle=E|\Psi(E)\rangle$.
 The eigenstate of the Hamiltonian with eigenvalue $E$ can be be expanded in terms of the discrete states and the continuum states as